-NOTES ON A
+NOTES ON A BROOKLYN STREET

-I married a chef.
 We share a similar antisocial behavior.
 When he’s not in his kitchen, he sleeps, watches movies, listens to music.
 I take long walks after dinner, hike and hug trees.
 I like intimate conversations with close friends over dinner.
 I like the comfort of our home after I've swept our floors and wiped our countertops.
 This was us before we owned a restaurant.
 We no longer have likes and habits.
 Now we work, sleep, work.
 Now we have a dream that—through our own sweat and sleeplessness—we make real.

 In our earlier days, Jesse didn’t like to go out to eat because he was overly familiar with the service industry.
 Deciding on a place to eat meant combing through restaurant reviews, Jesse discounting the ones in which the reviewer wrote too much about the ambiance and not enough about the food.